faymanns/cookiecutter-serverkit/README.md

 We recommend to provide only **small** sample images as (for now) they are included in the Git repository of the algorithm server.

 The license terms of the sample images used should be respected.
-For example, for images under [CC-BY](https://creativecommons.org/licenses/by/2.0/deed.en) license, a `notice.txt` file giving proper attribution should be included.
+For example, for images under [CC-BY](https://creativecommons.org/licenses/by/2.0/deed.en) license, proper attribution should be included.

 ### Writing `unit tests`